Rental Real Estate Tax Deductions

 When you own rental real estate, you can depreciate the asset, and this creates a loss from a tax perspective more often than not, even when your rental income covers all expenses.
 This loss is often referred to as the rental real estate tax deduction.
 Whether you can actually use it depends on how much other income you have.

-If you fall somewhere in between these parameters, the tax deduction created from owning a piece of rental property can be advantageous.
+If you fall somewhere in between these parameters, the tax deduction created by owning a piece of rental property can be advantageous.

 Now let's say that it takes you longer than expected to get the property into rental-ready shape.
 Additionally, it turns out that the rents you can actually charge are less than what your agent told you they would be.
 You might have accounted for some of this with the vacancy rate you calculated, but you're probably feeling like maybe buying the property wasn't such a smart move after all.